jrbuchanan02/garbage-os/README.md

 ## Documentation
 Almost everything in Garbage OS is documented [here](./docs/index.html)

+## Compiling yourself.

+### Prerequisites:

+ - GCC, Make, LD, and other generic C toolchain programs.
+I am 75% certain that the code will not compile on msvc.
+I have not tested CLANG.
+ - gnuefi / some replacement for efi.h and its dependencies.
+ - the password.
+For some reason (at least on wsl2), using losetup (how the makefile creates the image) requires root permissions.
+If you feel uncomfortable allowing some program from the internet access to root, you can look at the make file yourself or edit the makefile on your end.

+### The build process
+1. Ensure that no loop devices are in use.
+You can perform this check with the command `losetup -a` or by running `make looplist`.
+If there are no open loop devices, `losetup -a` will exit without any output.
+2. Run the command `make all -B`. `-B` ensures that all files are remade - even if up to date.
+Alternatively you could run `make preclean build_kernel clean -B` if you want to skip the documentation-building step.
+If you are building for the first time after cloning the repository, `-B` should not be required.
+3. The output will be in gos/disk/gos.img.
+You can run this output in Qemu (I have not gotten it to work in VirtualBox yet), or, theoretically, on real hardware.
+Currently, GOS only supports x64-based UEFI machines.
+However, only slight configuration changes are required to support aarch64-based UEFI or BIOS-based x64.
+4. GOS does not currently support chainloading via grub, however, BOOTBOOT has information on how to load a BOOTBOOT-Compliant OS through Multiboot.

 ## BOOTBOOT loader, standard, and image creator.
 You can find the README.md for mkbootimg, part of the BOOTBOOT repository and the program that assembles the final disk image for GOS, [here](./mkbootimg/README.md)